-EXAMPLE: Student obtains a CAGS - Doctoral certificate through the School of Business, but wants to obtain a doctorate through the School of Psychology.
+EXAMPLE: Student obtains a Post-Master's Certificate through the School of Business, but wants to obtain a doctorate through the School of Psychology.

-In these cases, the School Dean (from the School in which the student wants to obtain the doctorate) will review the CAGS - Doctoral courses and provide the final determination.
+In these cases, the School Dean (from the School in which the student wants to obtain the doctorate) will review the Post-Master's Certificate courses and provide the final determination.
 The outcome will be documented in the student's file.
 The student will be notified by e-mail of the requirements to obtain the doctoral degree.

-Doctoral Certificates Offered by the School of Business
+Post-Master's Certificates Offered by the School of Business

-The Certificate of Advanced Graduate Studies (CAGS - Doctoral) at Northcentral University offers students a chance to advance in their chosen field or to embark on a new career through course of study in one of the following areas:
+The Post-Master's Certificate at Northcentral University offers students a chance to advance in their chosen field or to embark on a new career through course of study in one of the following areas: